Potter is not selling — he’s buying

 Staying cool and positive in tough times

 One day life was going on as usual.
-Okay, there was this Coronavirus thing, but it was “over there” — abroad, on the coast, another state.
+Okay, there was this Covid thing, but it was “over there” — abroad, on the coast, another state.
 Other states might show up red on the map, having active cases.
 But Arkansas was still white.
 No cases.

 Then it all changed.
 The first confirmed case.
 The dominoes started falling.
 One school closed.
 For a few days, they said.
 As a precaution.
 Then all the schools in several counties closed.